 If you can't afford an elaborate bouquet, feature one beautiful flower with some great filler or packaging and add a romantic card that emphasizes how there's only one of her.
 Whether you choose leaves or filler like baby's breath, you'll spend less on the bouquet without losing any of the sentiment.

 Many stores feature discounts for senior citizens, military members, students, or even AAA members.
 Look for florists or stores that carry flowers who offer a discount to a special group you belong to.
 You might even be able to snag a friends and family discount just for asking.

 Look in the Produce Section for Bouquet Fillers

 If you can manage to find a couple cheap flowers, you can include them in a unique bouquet by shopping for fillers in the produce section.
 Banana leaves, fancy lettuce, or even fresh herbs might be available for less than floral fillers and they give the same greenery look.

 Search the paper in late January and early February for discount coupons and sale offers from local florists.
 National magazines and newspaper supplements may also contain coupon savings and special offers from FTD, 1-800-Flowers, and other nationwide services.

 Of course, a dozen long-stemmed roses are a traditional Valentine's Day gift, but you will also pay a premium for that tradition in February.
-Be both original and budget-conscious by sending an array of tulips, daisies, or a favorite flower.
-Surprise her with roses on her birthday or another special occasion when prices are more reasonable.
+Be both original and budget-conscious by looking at other types of flowers and stores you might not normally consider for floral purchases.